 Hello!
 Thank you for visiting!
 Please feel free to look around the site and send me any questions you have.
 I travel between Spain and Canada every year... spending 9 months in San Pedro de Alcantara, (a few minutes away from Marbella), on the Costa del Sol and the summer months in and around Vancouver, Victoria and the Fraser Valley, BC.
 I would be happy to photograph anything you need, but I am most known for my wedding photography and natural family portrait sessions.

 A photography course in 2006 changed my style forever...

 I had loved photography since 1996 when I learned to develop my own prints in the darkroom, but 10 years later, this class changed my perspective.

-Our professor's name was Ian.
+Our professor's name was Ian, a retired pro.
 He had short, curly gray hair, thin metal-framed glasses and always wore a smile.